 The church of St. Elizabeth is one of the most valuable sacral monuments of Wrocław, a model solution of the Silesian school of Gothic architecture, drawing on the achievements of Alsatian and Upper Rhineland architects.
 It fortunately survived the destruction of World War II, although, unfortunately, its monumental Gothic spire did not survive, and later it was damaged several times by fires.
-Despite this, inside there are Gothic stalls in the presbytery and a sacramentary built in the years 1453-1455, which is a wonderful work of Gothic microachitecture.
+Despite this, inside there are Gothic stalls in the chancel and a sacramentary built in the years 1453-1455, which is a wonderful work of Gothic microachitecture.
 Among the rather modest decoration are the stone bosses in the southern aisle with heraldic representations: the imperial eagle of Charles IV of Luxembourg, the lion with two tails being the coat of arms of the Bohemia and the eagle of the Duchy of Wrocław.
 In addition, it is worth paying attention to the impressive southern portal in the ground floor of the tower, one of the few surviving from the Middle Ages, because a large part of them, especially in side chapels and porches, was replaced during the Renaissance and Baroque periods.

 Architektura gotycka w Polsce, red.
 T. Mroczko, M. Arszyński, Warszawa 1995.